-Retirees from large firms are more likely to be offered health insurance than workers retiring from smaller firms.
-In fact, the prevalence of retiree coverage increases with firm size.
-For example, employees under age 65 retiring from firms with 20,000 or more employees are twice as likely to be offered coverage as employees in firms of 500-999 employees.
-Retirees over age 65 are almost three times as likely to be offered retiree health benefits in the largest firms.7
+The prevalence of retiree coverage increases with firm size, so that retirees from large firms are more likely to be offered health insurance than workers retiring from smaller firms.
+For example, employees under age 65 retiring from firms with 20,000 or more employees are almost twice as likely to be offered coverage as employees in firms of 500-999 employees.
+Retirees over age 65 are almost two and one-half times as likely to be offered retiree health benefits in the largest firms.9

-However, regardless of firm size, the percentage of employers offering retiree coverage has been steadily declining over the last decade.
-The percentage of firms with more than 200 workers that offer retiree coverage fell by almost half between 1988 and 2004, from 66% to 36%.8 In 1993, 46% of employers with at least 500 employees offered coverage to their pre-Medicare eligibles and by 2003 this figure declined to 28% of employers.
-Similarly, 40% of employers with at least 500 employees offered coverage to their Medicare eligibles in 1993, compared to 21% in 2003.9 As shown in Table 1, there has been a steady decline in coverage over the period.
+However, regardless of firm size, the percentage of employers offering retiree coverage has been declining since the late 1980s.
+Kaiser/HRET's 2005 survey of employees10 found that the percentage of firms with more than 200 workers offering retiree coverage fell by half between 1988 and 2005, from 66% to 33%.11 As shown in Table 1, Mercer's 2004 survey found that while coverage has been steadily declining for more than a decade, the trend has leveled off more recently.
+In 1993, 46% of employers with at least 500 employees offered their pre-Medicare eligibles coverage, compared to 29% in 2001.
+Since that time, coverage has remained fairly constant, dropping to 28% in 2004.
+Similarly, 40% of employers with at least 500 employees offered to 23% in 2001, dropping sightly to 20% by 2004.12